This overview introduces some of the commonly used Google Cloud services. For the full list of services, see the Products and services page.

-You can also choose to set up your preferred storage technology on Compute Engine by using persistent disks.
-For example, you can set up MongoDB as your NoSQL storage.
+You can also choose to set up your preferred database technology on Compute Engine by using persistent disks.
+For example, you can set up MongoDB for NoSQL document storage.

-While App Engine manages networking for you, and Kubernetes Engine uses the Kubernetes model, Compute Engine provides a set of networking services.
+While App Engine manages networking for you, and GKE uses the Kubernetes model, Compute Engine provides a set of networking services.
 These services help you to load-balance traffic across resources, create DNS records, and connect your existing network to Google's network.

 Networks, firewalls, and routes